 Although the diet can lead to weight loss, which can help with certain health conditions, the risks may outweigh the benefits.

 If you’re on medication for diabetes, you will likely need to change your dose, because the first two stages are very low in carbohydrates.
 If you have renal disease, you might get more protein than your kidneys can handle.
-And if you have heart disease, you would be missing out on heart-healthy fiber.
+And if you have heart disease or a digestive disorder, you would be missing out on heart-healthy fiber.

 Because of the restrictive nature of this plan, it's important to check with your doctor first if you have a health condition.